Through The Fibro Fog

 Peel, de-core and dice the fruit.
 Don't worry about it being very even in size as the apples and pear will soften when cooked and won't be uniform in size.
 So just roughly the same size is fine.

-chopped apple and pear on a wooden chopping board.
+chopped apple and pear on a wooden chopping board next to a plate of butter, honey and spices.

 Step 2